Windows XP Media Center Edition

-Windows XP Media Center Edition (MCE) is a version of the Windows XP operating system which was the first version of Windows to include Windows Media Center, designed to serve as a home-entertainment hub.
+Windows XP Media Center Edition (MCE) is a version of the Windows XP operating system developed by Microsoft designed to serve as a home-entertainment hub for personal computers.
+It was the first version of Windows to include Windows Media Center.
 The last version, Windows XP Media Center Edition 2005 Update Rollup 2, was released on October 14, 2005.
 After that, Windows Media Center was included in certain editions of later Windows versions.
-It was an optional, paid addition to Windows 8 and then discontinued in Windows 10.
+It was an optional, paid addition to Windows 8 and then dropped from Windows 10.
 Windows XP Media Center Edition reached end of support on April 8, 2014, along with most other Windows XP editions.

 Versions

 Windows XP Media Center Edition has had the following releases, all based on Windows XP Professional with all features enabled except domain-joining ability disabled in Windows XP Media Center Edition 2005 and Terminal Services in the original release.